ava11235/it111/README.md

 ## Course Goals:
 After completing this course students will understand and apply the basic concepts of computer programming and put them in practice with Python and eventually, with other programming languages.

-## These concepts include:
+These concepts include:
-Elements of Programs: names, expressions
+* Elements of Programs: names, expressions
-Output Statements
+* Output Statements
-Assignment Statements
+*Assignment Statements
-Numeric Data Types and Computing with numbers
+* Numeric Data Types and Computing with numbers
-Classes
+* Classes
-Sequences: Strings, Lists, Files
+* Sequences: Strings, Lists, Files
-Functions
+* Functions
-Decision Structures
+* Decision Structures
-Loop Structures and Booleans
+* Loop Structures and Booleans

-## Textbook (required):

 ## Required materials
 ZyBooks Digital textbook